Merunj/Aiogram-with-Stable-Diffusion-and-Llama3/README.md

     ```

 2. **Interact with the bot**:
     Open your Telegram app and start a chat with your bot.
-Use the provided keyboard buttons to generate images or text.
+Use the /start command for further instructions on how to use the bot

 ## Configuration

 - **Aiogram**: Used for creating the Telegram bot.
-- **Stable Diffusion API**: Used for generating images.
+- **Stable Diffusion**: Model used for generating images via the Replicate API.
-- **Llama3 API**: Used for generating text.
+- **Llama3**: Model used for generating text via the Replicate API.
-- **Replicate.com**: Source of API tokens.
+- **Replicate.com**: Platform providing access to machine learning models.

 ## Example

-When you start the bot, you'll see a keyboard with buttons to choose between generating an image or generating text.
-Depending on your choice, the bot will use the appropriate API to generate and send the requested content.
+When you start the bot, use the /info command, where you will be presented with a choice between generating photos and text.
+Select one of the two options and start generating.
+After each generation, you can return to the main menu to select a different generation method

 ## Contributing